 Our PACT team in the Department of Computer Science at Maynooth University have been training teachers in how to teach computational thinking skills since 2012.
 We have engaged over 30 000 teachers and students in computational thinking activities, with funding from Maynooth University Department of Computer Science, the Google CS4HS programme, and Science Foundation Ireland (SFI).

 With SFI Discover funding through 2024, we are able to expand these efforts.

 News: We have a number of Bebras tasks in all three languages Ukrainian, English, Gaeilge for teachers to use as ice-breakers in the classroom.
 We have developed a TY module on computational thinking for transition year teachers (more details in the teacher resources section).
-Also, see our seasonal teacher resources (tasks for Seachtain na Gaeilge, St. Patrick's Day, and Easter are our latest additions).
-More teacher workshops will be announced in 2022.
-We were delighted to contribute to another exciting National Bebras Challenge (bebras.techweek.ie) organised by the Irish Computer Society.
-Everyone who competed should be very proud of their achievement, and we'll see some of those students at the Bebras National Finals held on 24th March 2022.
-Congratulations to all participants!
+Also, see our seasonal teacher resources (Seachtain na Gaeilge and Easter tasks are our latest additions).
+More teacher workshops will be announced in 2023.
+Hope everyone enjoyed the recent Bebras Challenge (bebras.techweek.ie) during November 2022 organised by the Irish Computer Society.
+Everyone who competed should be very proud of their achievement, and we'll see some of those students at the Bebras National Finals at Maynooth University on 6th May 2023!